snakeleon/YouCompleteMe-x64/README.md

 fixed, Vim trunk landed the `pyeval()` function which improved YCM performance even more since less time was spent serializing and deserializing data between Vim and the embedded Python interpreter.
-A few critical bugfixes for `pyeval()` landed in Vim 7.3.584 (and a few commits before that).
+A few critical bugfixes for `pyeval()` landed in Vim 7.3.584 (and a few commits before that), and given the current availability of Vim 7.4.143, which features improved events for text change detection, it has been chosen.

 ### I get annoying messages in Vim's status area when I type